 A lot of defense attorneys “handle” DWI cases, but very few of them have experience in winning and contesting them in jury trials.
 Ask questions as you research what attorney you want to handle your case:

 - Does the firm have any board certified DWI Specialists?
-(Trichter & LeGrand is home to two of the only three DWI Specialists in Houston.
-There are only four in Texas.)
+Trichter & LeGrand is home to the 1st DWI Specialist in the State of Texas (There are only 4 in the state).

 - How long has the attorney been handling DWI cases?